 Paper wasps tucked under a patio umbrella need a different approach than yellowjackets tunneling underground near your garden bed.
-Ground hornets in your yard require dust insecticide, not the aerosol jet spray that works on aerial nests.
-Whether you are dealing with backyard wasps around the house, a wasp nest in your backyard, hornets in your garden, or persistent wasps in your yard that show up every time you are eating outside on the back patio — the methods below cover every common scenario so you can match the right solution to your specific problem.
+Ground hornets in your yard require dust insecticide, not the aerosol spray that works on aerial nests.
+I’ll walk you through every common scenario so you can match the right solution to what you’re actually dealing with.

 Identify the Wasps Before You Act